micromata/Baumeister/README.md

 #Kickstarter for Bootstrap themes

-##Structure of the assets

-The structure of the assets is described in detail over here: <https://team.micromata.de/confluence/display/UXTEAM/Bootstrap+Workflow>

 ##Setup of external sources

 Bootstrap and jQuery are installed via Bower.
 You can check the availability of bower with typing the following into your terminal: